 Chimneys will be appropriate to the architectural design of the building.
 Overly expressive or massive projected terminations are not appropriate.
-Chimneys will be brick, stone or hard coat stucco; No wood burning fireplaces are permitted.
+Chimneys will be brick, stone or hard coat stucco.
 Siding on chimneys is strictly prohibited.
-Should be located no closer than 10' from property line.
 Where a chimney is visible from a street, the chimney will be at least 2'-0" taller than required by code.
 In all events, the chimney should extend to the ground.
 Prefabricated spark arrestors must be screened with a decorative chimney cap that has been approved by the ARC.